If we ran an Embark DNA test on Clifford, what would we find? A gene that gives him his red coat? Maybe a new mutation that causes supersized dogs?

 Did you guess Clifford’s genetic results correctly?

 Clifford may be fictional, but the health insights from DNA testing are not.
-An Embark Breed + Health Kit can tell you about your real-life dog’s breed mix, genetic traits, and genetic health risks.
-Embark also offers the first DNA Test for Purebred Dogs, so that any dog owner can get actionable health insights and give their dog the best possible care.
+An Embark dog DNA test can tell you about your real-life dog’s breed mix, genetic traits, and genetic health risks.